luky7dayz-hue/luky7dayz.github.io/index.md

 ## Software Experience

-> This is a blockquote following a header.
+> VMWare - 1 year
 >
 > When something is important enough, you do it even if the odds are not in your favor.